Thoai-Adam/regression-exercises/Regression-Project/Readme.md

 ## Planning
-    * properties that had a transaction in 2017!
+    1) properties that had a transaction in 2017!
-        *filter your data IN SQL  determining which properties before bringing it into your Python environment.
-        *You will need to use the properties_2017, predictions_2017, and propertylandusetype tables.
+        *filter data in SQL with predictions_2017, properties_2017, and propertylandusetype
-    *Remove landtaxvaluedollarcnt, structuretaxvaluedollarcnt, and taxamount.
+    2) Remove landtaxvaluedollarcnt, structuretaxvaluedollarcnt, and taxamount columns.
+Drop/impute null values.
+Feature engineering.
+Encode categorical variables.
+Normalize or Scale as needed
+    3) Train-Test Split
+    4) Find baseline and apply regression model selection
+    5) Fit the train selected regression model
+    6) Evaluate model's performance like Mean Absolute Error, Mean Squared Error, R-squared
+    7) FIND Key driver
+    8) Interpretation of visual and recommendation
+    9) Prep Report and slide

 ## Initial Hypotheses or Questions of data

 #### Hyperlink to acquire module (.py)